 In 1987 Columbia University appointed me as Mellon Professor of the Natural Sciences, a title established/funded by the Mellon Foundation to recognize an academic at Columbia who in middle age had made a switch in careers.
 In practice I carried on with geophysics research, but maintained connections with agencies involved in monitoring compliance with nuclear arms control treaties---most specifically, with nuclear test ban treaties.
 In 2003 I initiated an undergraduate science course at Columbia titled “Weapons of Mass Destruction” that reviewed how these weapons work, what happens to their environment when they are used, how they are made and who has them, and the efforts that have been attempted to bring them under control.
 My work has continued in geophysical research but more and more I became involved with institutions outside academia, so in 2008 I gave up my professorship.
 I appreciate being able to continue with research and to keep an office at Lamont---but am now more free to travel.
 I continued teaching the WMD course through 2013, and still give guest lectures though the course is now the responsibility of the Department of Physics.

-Outside my office and home, I am an organist, sing in various choirs including that of Grace Episcopal Church, Nyack, NY, and still sail small boats---but have given up wind-surfing for tamer pursuits.
+Outside my office and home, I am an organist, sing in various choirs including the Oratorio Society of New York, and still sail small boats---but have given up wind-surfing for tamer pursuits.

 That's it on this page, for paragraphs about “I” and “me” and “my.”
 To conclude with a list of links: